Neela Rasgotra: Season 15

+With Abby's departure, Neela is the lead character of the final season.

 In the Season 15 episode, "The Book of Abby," Neela's long-time friend and colleague, Abby Lockhart, resigned and left the ER for a new job in Boston.
-Neela, while happy for her friend's new start, told Abby that she wished she had known about this sooner and that she could not imagine working in the hospital without Abby.
+Neela, while happy for her friend's new start, told Abby that she wished she had known about this sooner and that she couldn't imagine working in the hospital without Abby.
 Separated by a glass window while operating in the OR, Neela told a departing Abby to "be good," after which Abby smiled and walked away.

-Abby's departure leaves Neela Rasgotra as the most senior regular character on ER, followed by Archie Morris and Sam Taggart.
-Neela also becomes the lead character of the final season.
+Abby's departure leaves Neela Rasgotra as the most senior regular character on ER, followed by Archie Morris and Sam Taggart, respectively.

 Into Season 15, Ray Barnett re-entered Neela's life just at the right time.
-After the death of Greg Pratt and the departure of her best friend Abby a few weeks later, Ray returns right "when she needs that friend and possibly that romance back."
+After the death of her friend Greg Pratt and the departure of her best friend Abby a few weeks later, Ray returns right "when she needs that friend and possibly that romance back."
 Ray surprises Neela by showing up to County in a Frankenstein outfit during Halloween and revealed on his one-day return to Chicago that he has endured months of rehab, during which he was fitted with new cutting edge prosthetics and is walking on his own.
-His presence clearly has a huge impact on Neela, and she invites him to spend the night with her, but he declines after Simon Brenner unexpectedly shows up, interrupting their romantic moment.
-Ray says he has finally reached a good place in his life and does not want to mess that up for either him or Neela, but they still share a kiss, reaffirming their strong feelings for each other.
+His presence clearly has a huge impact on Neela, and she invites him to spend the night with her, but he declines by saying he has finally reached a good place in his life and doesn't want to mess that up.
 It is later revealed that Neela had planned to visit Ray for Thanksgiving in Louisiana but canceled the trip after learning Ray had begun dating a woman from Georgia.